vsrinivas/fuchsia/glossary.md

 #### **FAR**

-The Fuchsia Archive Format is a container for files to be used by Magenta and Fuchsia.
+The Fuchsia Archive Format is a container for files to be used by Zircon and Fuchsia.
-It will replace Magenta's older BootFS container and be used in Fuchsia Packages.
+It will replace Zircon's older BootFS container and be used in Fuchsia Packages.
 - [FAR Spec](https://fuchsia.googlesource.com/docs/+/master/archive_format.md)

 #### **FIDL**